HHansi/Twitter-Event-Data-2019/README.md

 # Twitter Event Data
-These data sets consists of tweet IDs of collected data and keywords which describe the events occurred during the selected time frames as ground truth.
+These data sets consist of tweet IDs of collected data and keywords which describe the events occurred during the selected time frames as ground truth.
 More details about the data sets can be found from the reference paper <strong>"Embed2Detect: Temporally Clustered EmbeddedWords for Event Detection in Social Media"</strong> mentioned below. <br>
 If you use these data sets in your research, please cite the below reference.